-Jorge, originally from Lima, Peru, received a BA in Linguistics and Literature in 1996, and an MA in Linguistics in 2007, both from Pontificia Universidad Católica del Perú.
+Jorge, originally from Lima, Peru, received a BA in Linguistics and Literature in 1996 and an MA in Linguistics in 2007, both from Pontificia Universidad Católica del Perú.

 He serves as an Editorial Assistant for the Bulletin of the Comediantes since 2017.
 He is conducting his research under Dr. Elizabeth Wright’s direction.
-Dr. José Antonio Rodríguez Garrido is an external member in his dissertation committee.
+Dr. José Antonio Rodríguez Garrido is an external member of his dissertation committee.

 Early Modern and Colonial Studies, Spanish Golden Age Theatre, Colonial Quechua Theatre, Transatlantic Picaresque

 García-Granados, Jorge.
 “De Lazarillo a Qispillu: de la casa de un escudero a las encrucijadas de un Fausto andino”.
 Colonial Latin American Review, 2021, vol. 30, num.
 1, 1-21 https://doi.org/10.1080/10609164.2020.1865724